elmahio/documentation/docs/logging-to-elmah-io-from-jsnlog.md

 JL().fatal("log message");
 ```

 Navigate to you log at elmah.io and observe the new error.
-As you can see, logging JavaScript errors is now extremely simple and can be build into any try-catch, jQuery fail handlers and pretty much anywhere else.
+As you can see, logging JavaScript errors is now extremely simple and can be built into any try-catch, jQuery fail handlers and pretty much anywhere else.
 To log every JavaScript error, add the following to the bottom of the _Layout.cshtml file:

 ```javascript
 <script>